alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-export-goods.markdown

 Country exporting to | Period of validity
 -|-
-EUR1 and EUR-MED certificates for exports to:
-European Free Trade Association, Algeria, Egypt, Lebanon, Israel, Faroe Islands, West Bank/Gaza Strip, Tunisia, Morocco and Turkey.
-EUR1 certificates for exports to:
+EUR1 and EUR-MED certificates for exports to: European Free Trade Association, Algeria, Egypt, Lebanon, Israel, Faroe Islands, West Bank/Gaza Strip, Tunisia, Morocco and Turkey | 4 months
-South Africa, Macedonia, Albania, Bosnia-Herzegovina, Serbia, Montenegro and Kosovo | 4 months EUR1 certificates for exports to:
+EUR1 certificates for exports to: South Africa, Macedonia, Albania, Bosnia-Herzegovina, Serbia, Montenegro and Kosovo | 4 months
-African Caribbean and Pacific states, Overseas countries and territories, Mexico, Chile or a GSP beneficiary country | 10 months
+EUR1 certificates for exports to: African Caribbean and Pacific states, Overseas countries and territories, Mexico, Chile or a GSP beneficiary country | 10 months

 ##Transport your goods